 All students in the SAS Honors Program must complete a capstone project in their senior year:

-Option E allows students to partake in a certificate program and mandates the creation of a 20-25 page analytical paper in order to satisfy this capstone requirement.
+Option E allows students to partake in a certificate program and mandates the creation of an analytical paper in order to satisfy this capstone requirement.
 All students, regardless of whether or not they are on the Honors Track, must submit a portfolio prior to the completion of the certificate program.
-However, in order to meet the requirements outlined by the SAS Honors Program, Honors students must also complete a full literature review.
-For those students who opted to take Chem-387 for Honors credit, this topic will most likely be the same as that chosen in class.
+This portfolio may be submitted as the main portion of the analytical paper.